spshant/dotnet-framework-early-access/release-notes/NET48/build-3632/dotnet-build-3632-changes.md

 ## SQL

-* Fixed the following issue relevant to SQL: while connecting to Azure SQL DB using .NET 4.7.2, using MultipleActiveResultSets=true in the connection string with System.Data.SqlClient.SqlConnection, async query operations sometimes lead to a bad TDS protocol request stream to be sent from the client, causing the Async Query APIs to fail connection string [624283, System.Data.dll, Bug, Build:3632]
+* Fixed the following issue relevant to SQL: while connecting to Azure SQL DB using .NET 4.7.2, using MultipleActiveResultSets=true in the connection string with System.Data.SqlClient.SqlConnection, async query operations sometimes lead to a bad TDS protocol request stream to be sent from the client, causing the Async Query APIs to fail connection string.
+[624283, System.Data.dll, Bug, Build:3632]

 ## Windows Forms

 * Added support for UIA notification event to ProgressBar class.
 The feature is available starting with Windows 10, version 1709 (RS3).
 [581351, System.Windows.Forms.dll, Bug, Build:3632]
 * Fixed an issue where read-only Status for DataGridView TextBox column is not announced by Narrator.
-This change is effective in applications that were recompiled to target .NET framework 4.8 [599936, System.Windows.Forms.dll, Bug, Build:3632]
+This change is effective in applications that were recompiled to target .NET framework 4.8.
+[599936, System.Windows.Forms.dll, Bug, Build:3632]
 * Fixed reliability issues in Graphics class when used in RDP sessions.
 [627739, System.Drawing.dll, Bug, Build:3632]

 ## WPF